Joint Health Insurance For Couples

 Joint Health Insurance Without Outpatient Cover

+If you set up Joint Health Insurance without any outpatient cover, it means you’ll both use the NHS for all outpatient care.
+This includes diagnostic tests and scans.
 Your GP will refer you to NHS facilities for diagnosis.
 After this, you’ll then be referred to a private facility for treatment if the policy covers the health concern in question.

 Joint Health Insurance With Outpatient Cover